onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Your sense of continuity (feeling like the same person yesterday and today)

 Philosophers debate whether identity comes from memory, the body, or something deeper like consciousness.

+identity is the source of all our problems and is also their solution everyone needs to change and come under a common umbrella identity, including the jews

 2. Social identity